 A question we are often asked is what’s the difference between raw and processed (regular) honey?
+Here are some tips on choosing pure honey.

 The Food Standards Australia New Zealand (FSAMZ) defines honey (not what is raw honey, just what is honey) as: “the natural sweet substance produced by honey bees from nectar of blossoms, which bees transform themselves within the beehive into honey.”